mmomtchev/hadron-js/README.md

 # Prebuilt binaries

-Prebuilt binaries use `@mmomtchev/prebuild-install` which is a slightly modified and modernized version `prebuild-install` with support for WASM targets.
+Prebuilt binaries use `@mmomtchev/prebuild-install` which is a slightly modified and modernized version of `prebuild-install` with support for WASM targets.

 You will need to include a distribution point in the `package.json`: